JMU Stops Skid With Win At George Mason

 Jefferson had a game-high 21 points to go along with 10 rebounds as JMU (4-7) beat the Patriots for the 20th straight time.
 Neff, a Clemson transfer, appeared to snap out of a long shooting slump, hitting five 3-pointers to finish with 18 points as the Dukes picked up their first road victory of the season.

-“We’ve been through a gauntlet here and I don’t care if it’s pretty or ugly, I just want the W,” O’Regan said in a postgame radio interview.
+“We’ve been through a gauntlet here and I don’t care if it’s pretty or ugly, I just want the W,” Dukes coach Sean O’Regan said in a postgame radio interview.
 “I just told them that I think we’ve become stronger.
 Once we realize the strength we have, we’ll get rolling here.”

 Jaylin Carodine again dominated the glass for JMU, finishing with 14 rebounds while sophomore center Anna Goodman finished with nine points and nine rebounds.
 Amaya Scott finished with 19 points to lead George Mason (6-6) and Tamia Lawhorne added 13 after a hot start.

-The Dukes again got off to a slow beginning offensively, going more than four minutes without a bucket to start the contest.
+The Dukes got off to a slow beginning offensively again, going more than four minutes without a bucket to start the contest.
 But the Patriots weren’t much better with the ball to open the game and by the time Neff hit a 3-pointer to open the second quarter for the Dukes, JMU had taken its first lead at 12-11.

 JMU and Mason went back-and-forth the rest of the first half, but even with Neff warming up a bit and Carodine grabbing nearly every rebound, the Dukes couldn’t pull away as Lawhorne was on fire.

 “It took us a second to kind of get our feet on the ground,” O’Regan said.
-“I thought we finally kind of let loose with Claire being kind of a X-factor.
+“I thought we finally kind of let loose with Claire being kind of an 'X' factor.
 I don’t know if we’ve lost a game where she played well.
 She does a lot of different things.”

 Lawhorne finished the first half a perfect 4-for-4 from the floor with two 3-pointers and 10 points to give Mason a 27-24 lead at the break while Carodine grabbed 10 rebounds for the Dukes in the first 20 minutes.